Healthcare Blog

 There are several types of display ads, including standard banner ads, native ads, video ads, social media ads and in-app ads.

-Targeting for Google Display ads is similar to that of search ads, but the options fall under either targeting by website or targeting by user.
+Targeting for Google Display ads is similar to that of search ads, but the options fall under either targeting by the website or targeting by the user.

 With website-based targeting, you can choose specific placements on sites where your prospective candidates are likely to be based on their personas.
 Or you can choose topics so your ads are shown on websites relevant to the topics, such as healthcare.
 You can also exclude sites (and topics) where you don’t want your ads to run.